Awen23/ArachnidRobots/README.md

 # ArachnidRobots

+Run using 'node robots.js'
+Will first run tests to confirm all bots are working, then will ask for bot type, then ask for command

 # MK1
 Command is recieved via the console and is in the format: initX,initY,movements

-mk1.js is run using "node mk1.js" in the terminal, and will first run test cases before asking for a command input

 Possible returns:
 [x,y]: final location